-Every quarter at the Leader’s Council Meetings a half hour training is provided by Extension Staff following the business portion of the meeting.
+Once a quarter, our Leader’s Council meets to discuss what is happening locally.
+At the Leader’s Council Meetings a brief training is often provided by Extension Staff.
 Requests for training topics are always welcome!

 This is a required part of being a WSU Volunteer.
 Your hours help us demonstrate the value and dedication of our 4-H Volunteers to our stakeholders.
 Report time spent at, planning for, and driving to any 4-H event.